-- (1) A judge of a High Court or a magistrate for the district in which the land is situated may, at the request of the Municipality, issue a warrant to enter upon the land or premises or building if- - (a) the prior permission of the occupier or owner of land cannot be obtained after reasonable attempts; or - (b) the purpose of the inspection would be frustrated by the occupier or owner's prior knowledge thereof. - (2) A warrant may be issued only if it appears to the Judge or Magistrate from information on oath that there are reasonable grounds for believing that- - (a) an authorised employee has been refused entry to land or a building that he or she is entitled to inspect; - (b) an authorised employee will be refused entry to land or a building that he or she is entitled to inspect; - (c) an offence contemplated in section 86 is occurring or has occurred and an inspection of the premises is likely to yield information pertaining to that offence; or - (d) the inspection is reasonably necessary for the purposes of this Bylaw. - (3) A warrant must authorise the Municipality to enter upon the land or premises or to enter the building to take any of the measures referred to in section 94 as specified in the warrant, on one occasion only, and that entry must occur- - (a) within one month of the date on which the warrant was issued; and - (b) at a reasonable time, except where the warrant was issued on grounds of urgency.
+- (1) A magistrate for the district in which the land is situated may, at the request of the Municipality, issue a warrant to enter upon the land or premises or building if- - (a) the prior permission of the occupier or owner cannot be obtained after reasonable attempts; or - (b) the purpose of the inspection would be frustrated by the occupier or owner's prior knowledge thereof. - (2) A warrant may be issued only if it appears to the Magistrate from information on oath or affirmation that there are reasonable grounds for believing that- - (a) an authorised official has been refused entry to land or a building that he or she is entitled to inspect; - (b) an authorised official will be refused entry to land or a building that he or she is entitled to inspect; - (c) an offence contemplated in section 86 is occurring or has occurred and an inspection of the premises is likely to yield information pertaining to that offence; or - (d) the inspection is reasonably necessary for the purposes of this By-law. - (3) A warrant must authorise the authorised official to enter upon the land or premises or to enter the building to take any of the measures referred to in section 94 as specified in the warrant, on one occasion only, and that entry must occur- - (a) within one month of the date on which the warrant was issued; and - (b) at a reasonable time, except where the warrant was issued on grounds of urgency.